danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 encrypted DNS server's identity should all match for this re-connection.
-If the encrypted DNS server's identity differs, this indicates a different network than expected -- either a different network (that happens to also use the same SSID) or an Evil Twin attack.
+If the encrypted DNS server's identity differs, this indicates a different network than expected -- either a different network (that happens to also use the same SSID), change of the network's encrypted DNS server identity, or an Evil Twin attack.
 The client can then take appropriate action.